HekisaXD/From_Netherite_to_Draconite/README.md

 Active working version : 1.19.2

-Needed :
+If you have you want to contribuate feel free to do it; you just have to be shure that you have :
 - Mcreator 2023.3 : https://mcreator.net/
 - Forge Generator for 1.19.2 : https://mcreator.net/plugin/99914/minecraft-forge-1192-java-editiondatapack-generator

-If you have you want to contribuate feel free to do it.
+Any port for another generator is welcome.